Let’s work together to find a solution

+When looking to fund your commercial real estate project, there are numerous finance options to consider.
+The right funding for you will depend on various factors, such as your project’s size and scope.
 One type of CRE financing solution to examine is small balance commercial loans.
 Typically, these loans are provided by small balance commercial lenders to aid borrowers that own small CRE properties.
 An example of a small CRE property eligible for a small balance loan is an apartment complex with at least five units.
+This article examines several types of small balance commercial lenders to help you find a financial solution.

 Freddie Mac was chartered by Congress in 1970 to aid mortgage lenders in support of homeownership and rental housing.
 As a result, Freddie Mac has established many programs to support and improve the housing finance system in the United States.
 Among those programs is the Optigo Small Balance Loan Program.